by Saul McLeod published 2008, updated 2013

-His model was a lifespan model of development, taking in 5 stages up to the age of 18 years and three further stages beyond, well into adulthood.
+Erikson proposed a lifespan model of development, taking in five stages up to the age of 18 years and three further stages beyond, well into adulthood.
 Erikson suggests that there is still plenty of room for continued growth and development throughout one’s life.

 Erikson put a great deal of emphasis on the adolescent period, feeling it was a crucial stage for developing a person’s identity.

 Like Freud and many others, Erik Erikson maintained that personality develops in a predetermined order, and build upon each previous stage.
 This is called this the epigenic principle.

 The outcome of this 'maturation timetable' is a wide and integrated set of life skills and abilities that function together within the autonomous individual.
 However, Instead of focusing on sexual development (like Freud), he was interested in how children

 socialize and how this affects their sense of self.

 Erikson’s (1959) theory of psychosocial development has eight distinct stages.

 Like Freud, Erikson assumes that a crises occurs at each stage of development.
 For Erikson (1963), these crises are of a psychosocial in nature because they involve psychological needs of the individual (i.e. psycho) conflicting with the needs of society (i.e. social).

 According to the theory, successful completion of each stage results in a healthy personality and the acquisition of basic virtues.
 Basic virtues are characteristic strengths which the ego can use to resolve subsequent crises.

 Failure to successfully complete a stage can result in a reduced ability to complete further stages and therefore a more unhealthy personality and sense of self.
 These stages, however, can be resolved successfully at a later time.